THINGS TO CONSIDER

 - It is an immigration policy that school-age dependants of overseas students undertake formal schooling while they are in Australia.

 - School fees vary according to the age of your child.
-In NSW, you can expect that the fees for your child to attend school each year will be around AU$5,000-$6,000.
+In Australia, you can expect that the fees for your child to attend school each year will be around AU$5,000-$6,000.

 - You will be responsible for the cost of school fees, school uniforms, books, excursions, stationary and any other related costs.

 - Take in to consideration the distance from the school to your home, and the method of transport you plan to use.